 Columbia has rolling admissions, which means we consider applications as they are completed.
 All applications that are complete prior to a scheduled admissions meeting will be considered at that meeting, and applicants will be immediately notified thereafter.
 During the academic year, the admissions committee meets monthly.

 Does Columbia offer academic scholarships?

 Yes, Columbia, Honor, and Deans Scholarships are awarded each year by the Admissions Committee to a limited number of entering basic degree students.
 Students interested in being considered for these scholarships must submit all admission application materials by January 15th.

 Yes, any full-time MDiv, MA(TS), or MAPT student, regardless of denomination, may apply for need-based financial aid.
 New students must complete the FAFSA for aid eligibility determination.
 Please select your desire for need-based aid on your admissions application.

 Can I visit the campus?

 Absolutely!
 We encourage anyone who is considering study at Columbia to come visit us.
 The best way to get a feel for the campus and community life is to come for a visit.
 We are always happy to host guests.
 We have guest rooms available for overnight stays and we welcome spouses and children to come as well.
-The best time to visit is when the semester is in session so that you can attend class, talk with current students and professors, tour the campus and housing, attend worship, and share meals with the community.
+The best time to visit is when the semester is in session so that you can attend class, talk with current students and professors, tour housing, worship, and share meals with the community.
 You may want to consider joining us for one of our Seminary Weekends for prospective students held each academic year in November and February.
-You may download a registration form for the weekend on our website or just give us a call to schedule a time that is convenient for you.
-Our number is 404.687.4517 (local) or 1.877.548.2817 highlighting (toll free).
+You may register for seminary weekend or an individual visit at https://www.ctsnet.edu/visit-columbia

 How do I contact the Financial Planning Office?